Model-Checking for First-Order Logic with Disjoint Paths Predicates in Proper Minor-Closed Graph Classes: An alternative view to first-order logic model-checking

 \subsection{Patterns of boundaried colored graphs}

-In this subsection, we define the notion of a {\em pattern} of a boundaried colored graph.
-Intuitively, a boundaried colored graph is a colored graph $\mathfrak{G}$, some apex-tuple of $\mathfrak{G}$ and some ``boundary'' tuple of vertices of $\mathfrak{G}$.
-The pattern aims to encode all information of this colored graph that concern the boundary vertices: 1) if some elements of the ``boundary'' tuple are the same, 2) which boundary vertices are apex-vertices, 3) what are the colors of boundary vertices, 4) what is the graph induced by the boundary vertices, and 5) which sets of pairs of boundary vertices can be connected with internally vertex-disjoint paths of lenght at least two.
-In other words, the pattern is defined in a way that, having it in hand, we can check which quantifier-free formulas of $\FOL[(τ+\DP)\cup{\bf c}]$ are satisfied from $(\mathfrak{G},{\bf a})$ if we interpret their free variables as the boundary vertices.
+In this subsection, we define the notion of a \emph{pattern} of a colored rooted graph.
+The pattern aims to encode all information of this colored graph that concern the boundary vertices: 1) if some elements of the ``boundary'' tuple are the same, 2) which boundary vertices are root-vertices, 3) what are the colors of boundary vertices, 4) what is the graph induced by the boundary vertices, and 5) which sets of pairs of boundary vertices can be connected with internally vertex-disjoint paths of lenght at least two.
+In other words, the pattern is defined in a way that, having it in hand, we can check which quantifier-free formulas of $\FOL[(\tau+\DP)\cup{\bf c}]$ are satisfied from $(\mathfrak{G},{\bf a})$ if we interpret their free variables as the boundary vertices.